 Get an HD Antenna

 If there is one area that Internet TV is weak on at times, it’s for watching standard channels live.
 However, all you need to do this is buy yourself an HD antenna – it just hooks into your TV and gives you all the free channels you want to watch.
 No subscription fees are involved – it’s just a one-off payment of anything between $20-30 for the antenna.

-It’s worth taking a look at Internet providers in your area to get started.
+It’s worth taking a look at an internet provider in your area to upgrade to fiber optics.
 According to www.Suddenlink.com you can get providers that offer you TV, phone and Internet in one affordable package.
 You’ll also need to pay your subscriptions for services like Amazon Prime and Netflix, of course, but you do get a DVR box that provides you with everything you need, from the latest movies through to sports – subscriptions may apply, of course.

 If you want to use streaming services like Netflix.com, you need a device to help you achieve your goal.
 If you have bought a new TV in the past couple of years, there’s a good chance that you can connect it to the web and use one of your set’s specific apps for that service.
 Otherwise, you can buy streaming sticks or small boxes from the likes of Roku, Amazon, Chromecast and Apple – or use games consoles like the PS4 or XBox.
 FInally, it’s also possible to plug your laptop or desktop computer in and stream from there.

 I personally use firestick and love that there are tons of firestick apps to choose from.